stef/pbp/readme.txt

 Installation

+You possibly need to run (or an equivalent command) sudo apt-get install git python-virtualenv gcc python-dev libffi-dev to satisfy all basic dependencies.

 pip install pbp

-you possibly need to run (or an equivalent command) sudo apt-get install git python-virtualenv gcc python-dev libffi-dev to satisfy all basic dependencies.
+optionally for PITCHFORK support also

+pip install pyusb==1.0.0b1

 Design goals: